j0ono0/pinout/docs/pages/components.rst

 .. autoclass:: Legend
     :show-inheritance:

-*Note*: *pinout* does not calculate text widths. a manually provided with should be included to ensure text remains enclosed within the legend.
+*Note*: *pinout* does not calculate text widths.
+A manually provided width may be required to ensure text remains enclosed within the legend.

 Annotation
 ----------

 .. autoclass:: Annotation

+    An alternative method to 'label' a diagram, suitable for highlighting hardware details.